bluecaret/family-cookbook/docs/recipe/hot-tofu-yudofu.md

 ### Prepare the kombu dashi

 1. Remove any dust or particles on kombu with a damp cloth (but leave the white powdery substances which contribute to the umami flavor in the stock).
 These days kombu is much cleaner and you don‘t really have to wipe it.
 Never wash it under running water!
-2. In a donabe (Japanese clay pot), put 1 piece kombu (dried kelp) and 1½–2 cups water.
-Let the kombu soak for 1–2 hours.
+2. In a donabe (Japanese clay pot), put 1 piece kombu (dried kelp) and 1-1/2 to 2 cups water.
+Let the kombu soak for 1 to 2 hours.
 If you‘re short on time, you can steep the water with kombu slowly over the lowest heat.

 ### Prepare the sauce

 1. Meanwhile, make the sauce.
-To a small saucepan, add ¼ cup soy sauce, 1 Tbsp sake, and 1 tsp mirin.
+To a small saucepan, add 1/4 cup soy sauce, 1 Tbsp sake, and 1 tsp mirin.
-2. When boiling, add ½ cup katsuobushi (dried bonito flakes).
+2. When boiling, add 1/2 cup katsuobushi (dried bonito flakes).
 3. Mix well with chopsticks and cook for 1–2 minutes.
 4. Pour the sauce into a small serving dish.
 You don’t have to strain it; it’s okay if some bonito flakes go into the sauce.